parallel-markets/handbook/security/processes.md

 ## Secure Browsing :computer:

+### Public Computers
+Never sign in to any Parallel Markets related account using public computers, such as library or hotel kiosks.

 ### Extensions
 While browser extensions are easy to install and test out, make sure you only install extensions from sources you trust.
 Here are a few extensions we do recommend: